rvsul/rvsul/README.md

 ### Yo!
 I'm Rasul. 💯

-  I am Junior Front End Developer, Gamer and Human.
+  Junior Front End Developer, Gamer and Human.
-  I am improving my Developing skills every day and trying to be my best :)
-  I love my Job and I want to be a professional Front End Developer.
-  Thank You!

 **Languages and Tools I use:**